2026 Handbook

 Description

 This class allows all teams to compete against each other.
-There are no restrictions on age or number of horses.
+There are no restrictions on age.

 This class allows you to showcase your team and its style with just 4 riders.